Introduction of Application Information

 This school does not grant waivers of the English proficiency requirement.
 However, this requirement can be met in a number of ways, as specified in Graduate School Memo #8.
 If your U.S. degree will be conferred by the start of the program you are applying to, the conferral of your U.S. degree will complete the Graduate School’s English proficiency requirement.
 If admitted, the Graduate School will ask for an official transcript with degree posted before your first quarter of enrollment, to complete the English proficiency requirement.

 You may leave this section blank on your application, as you will be receiving a U.S. degree.
-The on-line application system does not stop in in applying to the Graduate School.
+You will be able to submit your application and pay the fee.

 The Graduate School does not require you to send official transcripts during the application process.